 On July 12th, 2016 OSC migrated its old GPFS and Lustre filesystems to new Project and Scratch services, respectively.
 We've moved 1.22 PB of data, and the new capacities are 3.4 PB for Project, and 1.1 PB for Scratch.
 If you store data on these services, there are a few important details to note.

 For more information about citations of OSC, visit https://www.osc.edu/citation.

 To cite Owens, please use the following Archival Resource Key:

 Please adjust this citation to fit the citation style guidelines required.

 Ohio Supercomputer Center.
 2016.
 Owens Supercomputer.
 Columbus, OH: Ohio Supercomputer Center. http://osc.edu/ark:19495/hpc6h5b1

 Here is the citation in BibTeX format:

 "Condo model" refers to an arrangment when a client leases one or more compute nodes for the shared cluster while OSC provides all infrastructure, as well as maintenance and services.
-BMI's Condo on the Oakley Cluster is leased by the Biomedical Informatics Institute at The Ohio State University.
-This condo is a temporary "bridge" condo to server the community needs until the Owens Cluster is available.
+BMI's Condo on the Owens Cluster is leased by the Biomedical Informatics Institute at The Ohio State University.

 OSCusage is command developed at OSC for use on OSC's systems.
 It allows for a user to see information on their project's current RU balance, including which users and jobs incurred what charges.